astrotars/stream-ios-encrypted-chat/README.md

 ## Step 1.
 User Authenticates With Backend

 The first step is to authenticate a user and get our Stream and Virgil credentials.
-To keep thing simple, we'll have a simple form that allows you to log in as anyone:
+To keep thing simple, we have an insecure form that allows you to log in as anyone:

 ![](images/login.png)

-This is a simple form that takes any arbitrary name, effectively allowing us to log in as anyone (obviously, this should be an appropriate authentication method for your application).
+This is a simple form that takes any arbitrary name, effectively allowing us to log in as anyone (please use an appropriate authentication method for your application).
 First, let's add to `Main.storyboard`.
 We add a "Login View Controller" scene that's backed by a custom controller `LoginViewController` (to be defined).
 This controller is embedded in a Navigation Controller.
 Your storyboard should look something like this:

 ![](images/login-storyboard.png)